Reduce Rice Calories: How To Cook Rice With Coconut Oil

 By Jenny Zhang

 Over half the global population relies on rice as a fundamental food source.
-It is incredibly versatile, complements a wide array of dishes, and provides a quick and easy energy source.
+It is incredibly versatile, complements many dishes, and provides a quick and easy energy source.
 However, traditional rice can sometimes pose a challenge for those looking to limit their calorie intake or manage their weight due to its high carbohydrate content.

 Why Does Rice May Not Be Healthy?